shadowman-lab/shadowman.reports/roles/build_report_network/README.md

 build_report_network
 ========

-Installs Apache and creates a report based on facts from network devices
+Installs Apache and creates a report based on facts from network devices.
+Use in combination with facts modules for different Networking devices.

 Requirements
 ------------